palladians/miname/README.md

 ### Concurrency Issue

-The Offchain State allows handling mappings without concurrency issues.
+The Offchain State allows handling mappings without race conditions.
 Multiple users can update the values of different keys in the same block.
 However, in the case of fields, when two users try to change an offchain field at the same time, only one will succeed.
-A simple workaround is to use on-chain state with actions and a reducer when concurrency is a concern.
+The simple workaround is to use on-chain state with actions and a reducer when concurrency is a concern.

 ### Archive Node Dependency